P-Layer-app/download/README.md

 1. `New` — new unsaved draft.
 2. `Delete` — delete selected clock.
 3. In `BREAKS`, you can set custom names for Break1..Break5.
+4. In `BREAKS`, each Break1..Break5 also has `Allow crossfade`:
+   - enabled -> regular break crossfade/fixed overlap may be used for items inside that break
+   - disabled -> break items switch without crossfade
+5. Smart silence crossfade is still not used inside break sessions.

 ## 10.2 Categories

 This tab sets rotation rules:

-1. Per category: `TRACK SEPARATION MIN` (repeat is evaluated by `artist + title`, not by file `track.id`).
+1. Per category: `TRACK SEPARATION MIN` (repeat is evaluated by `artist + title`).
 2. Global: `ARTIST SEPARATION (MIN)`.

 If set to `0`, restriction is disabled.

 Important:

-1. Rotation quality depends directly on category quality.
+1. Rotation quality depends directly on the number of tracks in each category and separation settings.
-2. If categories contain mixed-purpose tracks, separation rules become less effective and generation warnings increase.
+2. If tracks in a category have missing, swapped, or incorrect `artist` / `title` fields, generation errors will appear in Rotator.
 3. Tracks with both empty `artist` and `title` are ignored by Rotator generation.
 4. `artist + title` matching uses: Unicode normalization (NFKC), `trim`, repeated-whitespace collapse, and case-insensitive comparison.

 Advanced Tools (`Rotator -> Categories`):

 1. `Shuffle` — shuffles the selected category queue (`rotation_position`) and can significantly change rotation flow.
+Recommended if you just added tracks and they are sorted alphabetically; do it once before generation.
 2. `Reset History` — clears only rotator scheduling history (`last_scheduled`) for all tracks.
 3. `Reset History` does not modify:
    - `last_played`
    - `rotation_position`
    - track metadata
-4. Use `Reset History` after bulk metadata edits, category restructuring, or separation-rule changes.
+4. Use `Reset History` if you spent a long time testing/tuning the app and accumulated many past rotations; before switching to production flow, it is recommended to clear history once.

 ## 10.3 Schedule